sh-sn12/Taskseven/README.md

 Hello all!
-This is another task of my Cybersecurity Internship.This contains an html nikto report for metasploitable VM and the banner for a metaspolitable VM port using netcat.
+This is another task of my Cybersecurity Internship.This contains the report of an openvas scan on metasploitable VM , html nikto report for metasploitable VM and the banner for a metaspolitable VM port using netcat.